Arranging Your Finance

 Residential property rates

-You usually pay Stamp Duty Land Tax (SDLT) on increasing portions of the property price above £125,000 when you buy residential property.
-There are different rules if you’re buying your first home and the purchase price is £500,000 or less.
+You usually pay Stamp Duty Land Tax (SDLT) on increasing portions of the property price when you buy residential property, for example a house or flat.
+SDLT only applies to properties over a certain value.

 You can also use this table to work out the SDLT for the purchase price of a lease (the ‘lease premium’).